Busting Myths about Naturopathic Medicine

 Myth 7: Naturopathic doctors give the same recommendations as health food store employees.

 Although health food store employees mean well by giving you advice on what supplements to take, they are often not trained in medicine or natural therapies to the extent that naturopathic doctors are.
 They also do not know about your medical history or about medications you are on that may interact with natural medicines.
 It is always best to get medical advice from someone adequately trained, licensed, and who knows your medical history to ensure the advice is safe for YOU.

 Wondering what naturopathic medicine can do for you?
-Schedule your Complementary 15 minute Meet & Greet by calling (705) 429-0911.
+Click here to schedule your Complementary Discovery Session.

 Have other questions?
 Head on over to the Contact page and send me a message.
 I would love to hear from you!